zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 This formulation makes it easy to extend the method to support additional techniques for increased robustness.

 In the end, we divided some averages by some other averages.
 Do we get the correct result on average?
-Using the formalism introduced in the Equation 63,
+Using the formalism introduced in Equation 63,

 $$ \tag{67} \begin{aligned}
     E[F] &= \int\_{X} F(x) p(x) d \sigma(x) \cr